TxnLab/use-wallet-js/README.md

 > **Note:** WalletConnect's `projectId` option is required.
 You can get a project ID by registering your application at https://cloud.walletconnect.com/

-#### `network`
+#### `network` (optional)

 The `network` property is used to set the default network for the application.
 It can be set to either `BETANET`, `TESTNET`, `MAINNET`, or `LOCALNET`.
 The default (if unset) is `TESTNET`.

 The active network is persisted to local storage.
-If your application supports [switching networks](#setactivenetworknetwork-networkid-void), when a user revisits your app or refreshes the page, the active network will be restored from local storage.
+If your application supports [switching networks](#setactivenetworknetwork-networkid-void), when a user revisits your app or refreshes the page, the active network from the previous session will be restored.

-#### `algod`
+#### `algod` (optional)

 The `WalletManager` class exposes an `algodClient` property, which is an instance of the `algosdk.Algodv2` class.
-This client is initialized with the default network, and can be used to make requests to the Algorand node.
+This client is initialized with the default network, and can be used to make requests to an Algorand node.

 ```ts
 const algodClient = walletManager.algodClient